 - 1 Cup Sour Cream

-Using hand mixer, combine cream cheese, sour cream, salt, pepper and lemon zest until smooth.
+- Using hand mixer, blend cream cheese, sour cream and lemon until smooth.

 Smoked Salmon Avocado Toast

 Smoked Salmon Cucumber Rolls by All Day I Dream About Food

 Smoked Salmon Chowder by Barefoot in the Kitchen